HotPocketHPE/mhguide/README.md

 # Miscellaneous Tips

-* When mounting in 4U/GU, alternate between X and A to make the mount gauge go up faster.
+* When mounting in 4U/GU, alternate between X and A to make the mount gauge increase faster.
 (Credit to FpsFailure)

+# Resources

+## General

+[Kiranico](kiranico.com) - Immensely useful resource for drop rates, monster hitzones, weapon crafting, and much more. **Only for 3U and after, FU is not included.**

+[Athena's Armor Set Search](https://www.mediafire.com/folder/4o1idj7mmtn85/Monster_Hunter) - Program to help create mixed sets.
+Plug in what skills you want and it will search for a set.
+Facebook page [here](https://www.facebook.com/AthenasArmorSetSearch/) with mirror downloads.

+## Freedom Unite

+[ryin77's guide](https://gamefaqs.gamespot.com/psp/943356-monster-hunter-freedom-unite/faqs/78652) - Drop rates, hitzones, motion values, and more.
+Some tips as well.

+[mazereon's Bowgun Compendium](https://gamefaqs.gamespot.com/psp/943356-monster-hunter-freedom-unite/faqs/56818) - Everything Light and Heavy Bowgun.
+Mechanics overview, equipment recommendations, and guides for gunning every monster in the game.

 # Conclusion